lightning/bolts/02-peer-protocol.md

   the previous commitment transaction.
   - MUST set `next_per_commitment_point` to the values for its next commitment transaction.
+  - MUST send a `splice_pub_nonce` for each in-progress splice that spends from a simple-taproot-channel funding output, in increasing feerate order.

 A receiving node:
   - if `per_commitment_secret` is not a valid secret key or does not generate the previous `per_commitment_point`:
     - MUST fail the channel.
   - if the `per_commitment_secret` was not generated by the protocol in [BOLT #3](03-transactions.md#per-commitment-secret-requirements):
     - MAY fail the channel.
+  - if there are an incorrect number of `splice_pub_nonce`:
+    - MUST fail the channel.

 A node:
   - MUST NOT broadcast old (revoked) commitment transactions,